New Jersey

 Atlantic City has long been connected with high-stakes gambling; in fact, it was built on it.
 Could it take things a step further by embracing its pop culture and former mafia connections?
 With The Sopranos and classic mob films showcasing New Jersey as a hotspot for underworld dealings, a mafia-themed casino resort could be a marketing goldmine.

 A fully immersive experience could feature themed dining with Italian restaurants, themed slot machines, and live entertainment showcasing Frank Sinatra impersonators.
-While the idea might raise eyebrows due to its connection to organized crime, and the fact that AC has tried to move past that era, if it can walk the fine line of making an exciting themed resort to highlight the greatest show to ever take place in the state, it could be a big money maker.
+While the idea might raise eyebrows due to its connection to organized crime and the fact that AC has tried to move past that era, if it can walk the fine line of making an exciting themed resort to highlight the greatest show to ever take place in the state, it could be a big money maker.

 If marketed correctly, such a destination could increase annual visitation by 10–15%, generating an estimated $150–$200 million in additional gambling revenue and tourist spending annually.
 With NJ's casino tax rate of 8.5%, all this could result in an extra $12–$16 million in tax income each year.